Enterprise Services Engineering and Architectural Services is open and providing full level services for funded projects

-A series of severe storms in October 2016 activated or worsened numerous water leaks in state-owned buildings.
+A series of severe storms in late 2016 and the first quarter of 2017 activated or intensified numerous water leaks in state-owned buildings.

 The Department of Enterprise Services is responsible for the stewardship, preservation, operation and maintenance of the state Capitol Campus in Olympia.
-It is a top department top priority to investigate and fix water leaks to prevent water damage to the structure, finishings or contents of the buildings.
+It is a top agency priority to investigate and fix water leaks to prevent water damage to the structure, finishes or contents of the buildings.

-About 20 leak sites have been identified in five historic Capitol Campus buildings – the John A. Cherberg, Insurance, Legislative, Irving R. Newhouse and John L. O’Brien buildings.
+About 24 leak sites were identified on the Capitol Campus, many of which are in five historic Capitol Campus buildings – the John A. Cherberg, Insurance, Legislative, Irving R. Newhouse and John L. O'Brien buildings.
 Some buildings have more than one leak site.

-Another 20 leak sites are spread among state-owned facilities in Kelso, Sedro-Woolley, Tacoma, Tumwater and Yakima.
+Another 10 leak sites were spread among state-owned facilities in Kelso, Sedro-Woolley, Tacoma, Tumwater and Yakima.

-In late 2016 and early 2017, Enterprise Services remedied the most severe and high priority Capitol Campus leaks:
+In late 2016 and the first half of 2017, Enterprise Services remedied the majority of Capitol Campus leak sites, including the most severe and high priority Capitol Campus leaks:

 As buildings on the Capitol Campus age, their maintenance requirements increase – including the need to address potential water leaks.